Has A Traumatic Experience Affected Your Ability To Feel Safe And In Control?

 What’s more, you may resort to minimization and denial.
 Perhaps you tell yourself that your traumatic experience really wasn’t that bad and that other people have it worse.
 But deep down, this only serves to cover up the deep emotional pain you feel.

 Trauma diminishes your sense of control, safety, intimacy, and ability to trust others.
-Thankfully, with my compassionate, research-driven approach to therapy, I believe I can help you reclaim your inner power and break the hold that trauma has on your life.
+Thankfully, with my compassionate, research-driven approach to therapy, we believe we can help you reclaim your inner power and break the hold that trauma has on your life.

 Many Of Us Face Both Personal And Systemic Trauma In Today’s World